Rachel John: Personal life and education

+Career

+Musical theatre

+John made her West End debut in 2005 in The Lion King as a swing and understudy for Shenzi.

 In 2014 she joined the cast of Memphis as the alternate Felicia.
 She took over the role full-time for a whole two weeks of the run.

 In 2016, she played the role of Nicki Marron in The Bodyguard during its limited return West End engagement, alongside Beverley Knight as Rachel Marron.
 John also played the role of Rachel Marron at certain performances, despite not being listed as an official understudy.
 She then moved with the production to the Ed Mirvish Theatre, Toronto for a limited season.

-From November 2017 until she left in December 2018, she played Angelica Schuyler in the West End production of Hamilton.
+From November 2017 until she left in December 2018, she played Angelica Schuyler in the West End production of Hamilton, role which she originated in the UK.
+For this role she was nominated for an Olivier Award and a Black British Theatre Award.